Thelymitra frenchii

-Thelymitra frenchii, commonly called the scarp sun orchid or Jarrahdale sun orchid, is a species of orchid in the family Orchidaceae and endemic to a small area in the south-west of Western Australia.
+Thelymitra frenchii, commonly called scarp sun orchid or Jarrahdale sun orchid, is a species of orchid in the family Orchidaceae and endemic to a small area in the south-west of Western Australia.
 It has a single long, fleshy leaf and up to three relatively small, blue flowers.

 Description

 Thelymitra frenchii is a tuberous, perennial herb with a single channelled, fleshy, pale green, linear to lance-shaped leaf 60-120 mm long and 5-12 mm wide.
 Up to three blue flowers, 18-25 mm wide are borne on a flowering stem 50-140 mm tall.
 The sepals and petals are 8-12 mm long and 3.5-6 mm wide.
 The column is bluish to pinkish, about 5 mm long and 3 mm wide.
 The lobe on the top of the anther is 2-3 mm long and about 2 mm wide, mostly yellow with a narrow purplish band and a broad, shallow notch.
 The side lobes have toothbrush-like tufts of white hairs.
 The flowers remain open even in cool weather and until late in the day.
 Flowering has only been observed in October.